Your semester at WU from start to finish

-Each October, the International Office organizes an exchange fair so WU students can find out more about our partner universities and talk to incoming exchange students and former outgoing students.
+Each October, the International Office organizes the Go Global - Your Event to Internationalize Your Studies so WU students can find out more about our partner universities and talk to incoming exchange students and former outgoing students.
 As incoming students, you have valuable knowledge about your home university and we would love you to represent your home university at our fair.
 See below for information on when and how to sign up.